momesh/momesh.github.io/faq.md

 MOMesh believes that the Internet is for everyone.
 By operating as a volunteer run organization, we keep costs as low as possible.

-- Average equipment cost: **~$240** (see [equipment](/equipment) for details)
+- Average one-time node equipment cost: **~$240** (see [equipment](/equipment) for details)
-- Average installation costs: **$50** (including mounting gear, hardware, cable, etc)
+- Average one-time installation costs: **$50** (including mounting gear, hardware, cable, etc)

-Once connected, if you can afford it, we also recommend that you set up a [recurring monthly donation](/donate) of $20, $30, $50, or even $60.
+Once connected, we also ask that you set up a [recurring monthly donation](/donate) to support the network of $30, $50, or even $60.
 We rely on these donations to maintain and expand our network.
-We are all volunteers to 100% of these contributions go to building and maintaining the network.
+We have no staff and are entirely volunteer based, and appreciate your support to help us build and operate our network, for the good of the community.

 If the above suggested donations are too much for you to afford, we can get you connected all the same, just reach out!
 Internet is a human right.

+### <a name="cost"></a>What does building a hub cost?

+The base hardware and installation costs for a [hub](/docs/hubs) are the same as a regular node ([see above](#cost)).
+Additionally, 1 or more sector antennas are used to further distribute access downstream to other members.

+A rough equipment cost estimate for a hub (1x omnitik, 1x uplink PTP, 3x 5GHz downstream sectors) is **~$580**.
+Please see [hubs](/docs/hubs) for more information.

 ### <a name="free"></a>I heard that MOMesh was free Internet.
 Is that true?